Skip to Main Content

 Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

-Guide last updated September 2024.
+Guide last updated October 2025.

 At-Will Employment

-There are a few narrow exceptions to the employment-at-will doctrine.
-First, there is an exception when an employee is terminated for the "sole reason that the employee refused to perform an illegal act."
+Texas courts recognize a few narrow exceptions to the employment-at-will doctrine.
+First, the at-will employment doctrine does not apply when an employee is terminated for the "sole reason that the employee refused to perform an illegal act."
 Sabine Pilot Serv., Inc. v.
 Hauck, 687 S.W.2d 733, 735 (Tex.
 1985).
-There is also an exception for "an employee who demonstrates that the principal reason for discharge was the employer's desire to avoid contributing or paying benefits under the employer's pension fund."
-Winters v.
-Houston Chron.
-Pub.
-Co., 795 S.W.2d 723, 724 (Tex.
-1990).
+Next, an exception exists for "an employee who demonstrates that the principal reason for discharge was the employer's desire to avoid contributing or paying benefits under the employer's pension fund."
+Winters, 795 S.W.2d at 724.
 Finally, "an employer cannot retaliate against an employee for reporting violations of the Commission on Human Rights Act."
 Id.

 Immigration Verification